fusioncharts/dev_centre_docs/getting-started/aspnet/your-first-chart-using-aspnet.md

 Literal1.Text = gauge.Render();
 ```

-The HTML template for the above sample is:
+The .aspx template for the above sample is:

 ```html
 // .aspx code template